maxwelldorliea/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod --reference=file-take-from file-taking --- set the permission of a file to another

 chmod -R ogu+x dir --- Recursively add execute permission for owner, group, other users to [dir] and subdirectories

+mkdir -m permission directory --- create a directory with that specify permission